Music

 Students who meet one of the following exceptions are not required to audition for ensemble placement:

-• Jazz studies majors must enroll in three terms of classical ensembles, which may include MUS 394 Chamber Ensemble: [Topic]Band: [Topic] (MUS 395), Orchestra: [Topic] (MUS 396), or Chorus: [Topic] (MUS 397)
+• Jazz Studies majors must enroll in three terms of classical ensembles according to their primary instrument, which may include MUS 394 Chamber Ensemble: [Topic]Band: [Topic] (MUS 395), Orchestra: [Topic] (MUS 396), or Chorus: [Topic] (MUS 397).
+Jazz guitar students may enroll in additional terms of jazz ensemble instead of a large conducted ensemble.

-• With instructor approval, piano students may enroll in MUS 394 Chamber Ensemble: [Topic] (Accompanying) or MUS 421 The Collaborative Pianist, MUS 422 The Collaborative Pianist, MUS 423 The Collaborative Pianist instead of large conducted ensembles
+• With instructor approval, piano students may enroll in MUS 394 Chamber Ensemble: [Topic] (Accompanying) or MUS 421 The Collaborative Pianist, MUS 422 The Collaborative Pianist, MUS 423 The Collaborative Pianist instead of large conducted ensembles.

 Other exceptions to ensemble requirements may be considered by the ensemble petition committee after the student completes the following:

-• auditions for the appropriate ensemble auditioning committee (choral or instrumental)
+• Auditions for the appropriate ensemble auditioning committee (choral or instrumental).

-• submits a petition to the music undergraduate office
+• Submits a petition to the Music Undergraduate Office.

 Specific Degree Requirements